Board

 Non-Executive Directors

-Fiolino Mavaetau - Treasurer
+Fiolino Mavaetau - Board Director

 He was the Local Coordinator and Project Assistant for the Mini TechCamp - Digital Skills, Technology and Sustainability that took place in Wallis and Futuna in July 2023, funded by the US Department of State through the Young Pacific Leaders program.